nabilabd/blog-site/_drafts/meuse_tutorial.md

 ##  $ dist.m : num  50 30 150 270 380 470 240 120 240 420 ...
 ```

-If you'll notice, there are two columns "x" and "y" in the dataset.
+If you'll notice, there are two columns `x` and `y` in the dataset.
 These are
 the coordinates of the location which that row of the dataframe corresponds to
 (if the numbers seem large, don't worry, it's just Rijksdriehoek (RDH)
 coordinates, used in the Netherlands.)